Penlo/Amazon-Giveaway-Bot/README.md

 If you don't have Python installed you can follow the link above.\
 Scoll to the bottom of the page and find **Windows x86-64 web-based installer**

-If you don't have pip installed you will need it.\
-[Here](https://pip.pypa.io/en/stable/installing/) is a guide for installation.

 #### Start here if you are not new to Python